 - Breastfeeding.
 I attribute a good amount of my weight loss to breastfeeding.
 Although this is not why I chose to breastfeed, it is certainly a nice perk!
 Research shows that women who exclusively breastfeed for a minimum of six months are most likely to lose all of the weight gained during pregnancy.
 Lactation also seems to mobilize fat accumulated before pregnancy.

 - Stay hydrated.
-I keep a reusable water bottle with me at all times to make sure I’m drinking enough water (which is also important for #2).
-Also, cut down on sugary, carbonated and/or caffeinated beverages.
+I keep a reusable glass water bottle with me at all times to make sure I’m drinking enough water (which is also important for #2).
+Also, cut down on or eliminate sugary, carbonated and/or caffeinated beverages.
 Try adding fruit slices, fresh mint, cucumber or ginger to water.
-If you’re really craving soda, a nice alternative is mixing a splash of 100% juice with some sparkling water.
+If you’re really craving soda, a nice alternative is mixing a splash of 100% juice with sparkling water.

 - Eat the rainbow.
 Eating a variety of colorful fruits, veggies, legumes and grains packed with nutrients and fiber will help keep you full, satisfied and energized.